MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -TransportOption

-Sets transport options for the session configuration.
-Enter a transport options object, such as the **WSManConfigurationOption** object that the New-PSTransportOption cmdlet returns.
+Specifies the transport options for the session configuration.
+Enter a transport options object, such as the **WSManConfigurationOption** object that the `New-PSTransportOption` cmdlet returns.

 The options of sessions that use the session configuration are determined by the values of session options and the session configuration options.
-Unless specified, options set in the session, such as by using the New-PSSessionOption cmdlet, take precedence over options set in the session configuration.
+Unless specified, options set in the session, such as by using the `New-PSSessionOption` cmdlet, take precedence over options set in the session configuration.
 However, session option values cannot exceed maximum values set in the session configuration.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in PowerShell 3.0.

 ```yaml
 Type: PSTransportOption